 Everyone knows that cell phones have become commonplace for daily life, but how many also know that they\u2019ve also replaced landlines in many small home offices?
 Or that having a dependable cellular connection when indoors is not guaranteed by even the latest smartphone technology?
-That\u2019s where a cellular signal booster comes in: to bring the cellular signal where where it is strong but unneeded to where it is needed, but weak.
-But, does it make it on the list of the best smartphones?\n\nMy friend Jerry works from home in what many would call a \u201ctypical\u201d home office -- one section of his living room being his office space.
+That\u2019s where a cellular signal booster comes in: to bring the cellular signal where it is strong but unneeded to where it is needed, but weak.
+But, does it make it on the list of the best smartphones?\n\nMy friend Jerry works from home in what many would call a \u201ctypical\u201d home office \u2014 one section of his living room being his office space.
 He\u2019s close to a highway overpass and used to the sound of cars.
 But what he can\u2019t get used to is the measly 1 bar cellular signal strength that his state-of-the-art Blackberry receives when seated at his desk.
 I can remember many a call to him that got dropped or didn\u2019t make it through at all.
 Having this happen to my calls is bad, but considering that his phone is his business\u2019 \u201clifeblood\u201d, it couldn\u2019t be worse.
-So I thought I\u2019d help out.\r\n\r\nI've been using the zBoost Metro signal amplifier to boost my iPhone\u2019s reception for a few years now, so I had high hopes that zBoost\u2019s SOHO YX545 Dual Band Signal Booster model would work as well for Jerry.
+So I thought I\u2019d help out.\n\nI\u2019ve been using the zBoost Metro signal amplifier to boost my iPhone\u2019s reception for a few years now, so I had high hopes that zBoost\u2019s SOHO YX545 Dual Band Signal Booster model would work as well for Jerry.
 There\u2019s not a whole lot to setting it up, but you do need to do it in the proper order to gain the results needed.
 The first thing we looked at was how we to mount the antenna, as it needs to be at least 15 feet minimum above the base unit vertically (i.e., in a straight line).
 We had the choice of mounting it outside a window or in the attic and chose the former, as this would make the installation easier.
 The signal antenna screws into one end of a bar and the other end accepts the included mini-coaxial cable.
 A bracket is included also for positioning it, but we used temporary means to hold the bracket in position.
-This was sensible since the placement might need to be altered and it would be easier this way.\r\n\r\nWe then ran the coaxial down using an existing cable channel that was already there.
+This was sensible since the placement might need to be altered and it would be easier this way.\n\nWe then ran the coaxial down using an existing cable channel that was already there.
 If this hadn\u2019t been available, we would have just run the cable through the side of the window; first having drilled a small hole next to the window and then closing it up with silicone and placing a waterproof channel over the outside cabling as protection against the elements.
 In a good environment, it will work well with the phone in our Xiaomi Mi Note 10 review.\n\nThe base unit was placed on top of a small bookcase that was (aprox) directly below the antenna, with the free end of the coaxial cable going into the base unit\u2019s antenna port.
 The power cable was than plugged into the back but not the AC outlet (there\u2019s no \u201cOff\u201d switch).
 The final touch was to screw the base unit\u2019s antenna on and slightly angle it towards the desk at the other end of the room.\n\nJerry stood by the desk and showed me the 1 bar that he had been living with.
 Walking around the room only brought up another bar when we got closer to the windows.
 I looked at my iPhone and its reception strength mirrored his.
 He went back to his desk and I went over to the base unit and plugged the power in.
 I went back to Jerry and he moved his phone in a small arc and showed me the 4 bars he was now getting.
-I accompanied him as we walked around the room and repeated what he had done, only with my own phone and got the same results.\r\n\r\nWe hung out in his office for the afternoon and the phone reception stayed high-- he placed a few calls and told me that he hadn\u2019t been able to hear or be heard as clearly before.
+I accompanied him as we walked around the room and repeated what he had done, only with my own phone and got the same results.
+Also, be sure to check out our ZTE Axon 10 Pro review for a great phone.\n\nWe hung out in his office for the afternoon and the phone reception stayed high\u2013 he placed a few calls and told me that he hadn\u2019t been able to hear or be heard as clearly before.
 I verified this by getting in my car and driving about a mile away before pulling over to give him a call.
 I could now hear him fine.
 I could also stop at In-N-Out Burger and bring back some burgers and fries and have him pay for them.
-After all, I had been the one who had brought the SOHO YX545 over.\r\n\r\nBottom line: The zBoost SOHO YX545 Dual Band Signal Booster does one thing and one thing only: it takes a cellular signal from where it is strong and transfers that signal to where it needs to be used.
+After all, I had been the one who had brought the SOHO YX545 over.\n\nBottom line: The zBoost SOHO YX545 Dual Band Signal Booster does one thing and one thing only: it takes a cellular signal from where it is strong and transfers that signal to where it needs to be used.
 For the small office where having continuous and consistent cellular reception is vital, the retail cost of $399.00 (though it can be bought for less than that) is a glad price to pay.